Viisheshjain05/GravitasAI-InterviewTest/README.md

 <!--
 !
 Best Practice for component Props Naming
-* onNavbar   - functional based like use when there is function comming on behind no string or array only function
+* OnNavbar   - conditional based when there is perticular condition attach to work on thing
-* withNavbar - hoc only to use with high order components
+* WithNavbar - hoc only to use with high order components
-* isNavbar   - true || false - to make statement is on or off
+* IsNavbar   - true || false - to make statement is on or off
+* GetNavbar   - return function to get any value of state

 !
 Best Practice for File Naming
 * All Folders in - camelCase